Evo-F/arania-campaign-01/Cities and Towns/Cretias/Carrin.md

 East Carrin is the newest section of Carrin, having been constructed in the middle of the 4th Cycle just prior to the Nightfall.
 East Carrin is lightly populated, instead primarily consisting of trading posts and stores which do business through the city's busy Eastern Gate.
 Carrin's main garrison can also be found in East Carrin.
 ## Southways
 Southways is the name given to the southern section of the city.
 Aside from its proximity to the Southern Gate, there is nothing particularly significant about Southways.

+The Carrish guard detachment for this ward is known for attempting to extort money from travelers leaving the city through the Southern Gate. **It is strictly advised NOT to give any money to members of the Southways Guard**, lest it embolden their antics even further.
 ## The Docklands
 The Docklands follows the line of Carrin's coastline and is largely populated by dock workers, fishermen, and sailors.
 This ward is largely working-class like Northgate, but surprisingly does not cater much to travelers at all.
 Most people transiting through Carrin via the sea will choose to spend their shore leave elsewhere.
 ## Buxton